|

 I

-am in the ninth grade and go with a boy who calls and comes over
+go with a boy who calls and

-a lot on school nights.
-As a result, I never get my homework done
+nights.
+As a result, I never

-and all of my grades are suffering.
+of my grades are suffering.

 How

-can I tell him my homework comes before my social life without
+can I tell him my homework

-him breaking up with me?
+without him breaking up with

 Grade